-means the date specified in clause 1.2.1 of this determination means the Commerce Commission means, in relation to the prospective disclosures made under clauses 2.6.1, 2.6.3, and 2.6.6 of this determination, prices expressed in New Zealand dollars as at the midpoint of the current year.
-Constant price expenditure forecasts are forecasts based on constant price assumptions means a person that consumes or acquires gas distribution services in relation to expenditure, means expenditure on assets where the primary driver is the establishment of a new customer connection point or alterations to an existing customer connection point.
-This expenditure category includes expenditure on assets relating tomeans the category of consumer used by the GDB for the purposes of setting prices
+Constant prices means, in relation to the prospective

+disclosures made under clauses 2.6.1, 2.6.3, and 2.6.6 of this determination, prices expressed in New Zealand dollars as at the midpoint of the current year.
+Constant price expenditure forecasts are forecasts based on constant price assumptions distribution services on assets where the primary driver is the establishment of a new customer connection point or alterations to an existing customer connection point.
+This expenditure category includes expenditure on assets relating to-